yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 *Enhance system logging functionality*

-1. Implement a solution that will enable the logs to be searchable and visible in an online dashboard.
+1. Implement a solution that will enable the logs to be searchable and visible in an online dashboard

 2. Implement a solution to enhance the application logs to provide more useful performance and application behavior details, specifically around browser metrics and application dependencies.
 Discuss which visualization, or dashboard, options exist for the log results.
 Existing App Service logs already cover these topics:

-    1.  **Detailed Error Logging**---detailed error information for HTTP status codes that indicate a failure (status code 400 or greater)
+    a.  **Detailed Error Logging**---detailed error information for HTTP status codes that indicate a failure (status code 400 or greater)

-    2.  **Failed Request Tracing**---detailed information on failed requests, including a trace of the Internet Information Server IIS components used to process the request and the time taken in each component
+    b.  **Failed Request Tracing**---detailed information on failed requests, including a trace of the Internet Information Server IIS components used to process the request and the time taken in each component

-    3.  **Web Server Logging**---information about HTTP transactions using the W3C extended log file format
+    c.  **Web Server Logging**---information about HTTP transactions using the W3C extended log file format

-    4.  **Application Diagnostics**---trace messages as defined in the source code
+    d.  **Application Diagnostics**---trace messages as defined in the source code

-    5.  **Deployment Logs**
+    e.  **Deployment Logs**

 **Prepare**

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.
+1. Identify any customer needs that are not addressed with the proposed solution

-2. Identify the benefits of your solution.
+2. Identify the benefits of your solution

-3. Determine how you will respond to the customer’s objections.
+3. Determine how you will respond to the customer's objections

 Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution

 **Outcome**

 Present a solution to the target customer audience in a 15-minute chalk-talk format.

-Time frame: 30 minutes
+Timeframe: 30 minutes

 **Presentation**

 Directions:

 1. Pair with another table

 2. One table is the Microsoft team and the other table is the customer

 3. The Microsoft team presents their proposed solution to the customer

 4. The customer makes one of the objections from the list of objections

 5. The Microsoft team responds to the objection

 6. The customer team gives feedback to the Microsoft team

-7. Tables switch roles and repeat Steps 2–6
+7. Tables switch roles and repeat Steps 2-6

 ##  Wrap-up

-Time frame: 15 minutes
+Timeframe: 15 minutes

 Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ## Additional references